kkellerlbl/kbase-service-clients-js/README.md

 This will put grunt on your system path and allow it to run from any directory.

 Grunt works on a plugin basis.
 These are included in the package.json file in this directory.
-Now, all you need to do to get the clients minified is:
+Now, all you need to do to get the clients prepared is:

     npm install
-    grunt
+    grunt build

 And you're ready to go.

-Of course, this is all kinda moot since the end products are also included in this git repo.
-But this is a useful thing to document.
+## TODO

+This document needs revision and expansion.